VerifierIntegerAssignment/VIAP-SVCOMP2018/README.md

 --spec=SPEC SPEC is the property file.
 ```
 ## Categories
-### SeaHorn is participating in the following sub-categories.
+### VIAP is participating in the following sub-categories.
 ```
 -ReachSafety-Arrays,
 ```